industrial-optimization-group/desdeo-mcdm/README.md

 # desdeo-mcdm
-Contains interactive optimization methods for solving multiobjective optimizaton methods.
-Part of the DESDEO framework.
+Contains interactive optimization methods for solving multiobjective optimizaton problems.
+This package is part of the DESDEO framework.

 ## Installation
 Requires [poetry](https://python-poetry.org/).
 See `pyproject.toml` for Python package requirements.
 To install and use the this package: